LukasWoodtli/WebPage/content/seven_concurrency_models.md

 ### Promises

-*"A promise is very similar to a future in that it’s a value that's realized asynhronously and accessed with `deref` or `@`, which will block until it's realized.
+*"A promise is very similar to a future in that it's a value that's realized asynhronously and accessed with `deref` or `@`, which will block until it's realized.
 The difference is that creating a promise does not cause any code to run - instead its value is set with deliver."*

 A promse can be used to pass a result from one thread to another one.

 ## Wrap-Up

 ### Weaknesses

 *"Many people expect that functional code will be less efficient than its impertive equivalent.
 Although there are performance implications for some types of problem, the penalty is likely to be less than you fear.
 And any small performance hit is likely to be more than worth it for the payoff of increased robustness and scalability."*